Maidstone services

 For some time, Maidstone was the only service area on the M20.
 The entrance to the service area crosses the Channel Tunnel Rail Link, which was constructed around the same time.

 The service area is encompassed by Operation Brock.
 When there are delays at the Channel Ports, the J8 eastbound on-slip is closed, which means traffic heading towards the coast can leave at Maidstone services, but it cannot rejoin.
 To rejoin, traffic needs to head back to J7 and turn around, which is a significant detour.
-This new traffic system was trialled in March 2019, used again in October 2019, then tested again in December 2020, after which it was removed, before being reintroduced a few days later to deal with the COVID fallout.
+This new traffic system was trialled in March 2019, first introduced in October 2019, and has been used again on many occasions since then.

 History